 Do not write articles “on spec.”
 If we can’t use them, it’s a waste of your time and ours, and annoys everyone you interviewed.

-Here are the guidelines for a news story.
+Here are the guidelines for a feature story.

 Length: Around 800 to 1,500 words